 Remember that if you’re self-employed your taxes will be higher than if you worked a regular job.
 In fact, they’re twice as much as if you worked a job that gives you a W-2.
 This is called the self-employment tax.

-This handy paycheck calculator lets you know where your paycheck is going.
-Calculate your after-tax income using this calculator.
+This handy paycheck calculator lets you calculate your after-tax income which is your budget’s starting point.

 Step 2: Determine Your Needs